 - You avoid the toxic chemicals that an exterminator uses when they address the problem.

 Most of our solutions utilize things you’ve already got in the house, but if you do need to go out and purchase something, it should be relatively inexpensive.

 What Are Bed Bugs?

-Bed bugs are tiny insects that feed on the blood of humans and animals.
-They tend to be active at night, and they’re excellent at hiding in dark, soft places and crevices.
+Bed bugs are tiny insects1 that feed on the blood of humans and animals.
+They tend to be active at night, and they’re adept at hiding in dark, soft places and crevices.
 This makes the mattress an ideal spot for them to settle, hence the name “bed bug.”

 They’re hard to spot with the naked eye because they’re so tiny (about the size of a grain of rice), but if you’ve got them wandering around your house and munching on you and your family members, you’ll be sure to know it.
 Their bites, though harmless, are itchy and uncomfortable.

 Where Do Bed Bugs Come From?

-Though it seems like they spontaneously appear, bed bugs come in from the outside.
+Though it seems like they spontaneously appear, bed bugs come bed from outside sources2.
 It could mean the literal outdoors, or you may pick them up during travels to hotels, friends’ houses, or even from buying used clothes or furniture.

 Another source of an infestation is if a neighbor with a shared wall sets off a bug bomb.
 These critters are too smart for their own good.
 When the noxious fumes get released, they seek out a safe haven, and that usually means a neighbor’s house.